arminfriedl/coffer/README.md

 attacker in control of a certificate can steal secret configuration!

 Coffer does not assume a trust anchor for you.
-Instead, you are free to choose your own trust anchor according.
+Instead, you are free to choose your own trust anchor.
 In a simple personal server setup this might mean just distributing certificates by hand.
 In a more complex, corporate environment you may want to set up a secure, central authority.